-COURSES FOR FOUR-WEEK SESSION OF SUMMER SCHOOL
+COURSES FOR FOUR-WEEK SUMMER SCHOOL

-283. Administration and Supervision of Secondary Schools.
-2(2-0); four-week session.
-Prerequisites: General Psychology, Educational Administration, and Educational Psychology.
+283. Administration and Supervision of Secondary Schools. four-week SS.
+Prerequisites: Educ.
+109, 184, and 210.
 Dr. Williams.
+2(10-0);

 Problems of organization, administration, and supervision covering the complete program of an administrative head of a school system in a small city.
 (Designed for principals of rural high schools, and superintendents of small city systems.)